SudhirRajput5/git_tutorial/README.md

-adding text in feature branch
+adding text in feature branchg

+adding some txt to make conflict